Video shutter angle estimation using optical flow and linear blur: Related work

 \section{Related work}

 The problem of estimating the shutter angle of a videoclip has been approached from the point of view of precisely measuring camera characteristics with the help of a bespoke setup.
 The method of Simon et al. \cite{sensors} relies on special devices, such as turntables, CRT displays or arrays of LEDs lit in specific patterns.
-However, there have been no attempts to estimate the shutter angle from general video clips without the use of specialized instruments.
+Barber \etal \cite{BARBER2015155} addressed the problem for sequences containing blur induced by either zoom or camera rotation during exposure.

 We formulate the problem of estimating video shutter angle with the use of optical flow and linear blur kernel estimates from a general video clip containing motion.
 Methods for estimating linear blur parameters \cite{gong2017blur2mf, exp_traj, sunetal} often rely on deep neural networks trained on synthetically blurred images.
 Typically, they serve as an intermediate step towards image or video frame deblurring.
 While the details of particular implementations differ, the output is generally a set of estimated parameters of linear blur kernels.